-Traveling to Iceland during colder months and wondering what kind of weather to expect, what to wear and what to pack for Iceland in winter?
-I made this Iceland packing list (not just clothing) to help you prepare and truly enjoy your Icelandic winter adventure.
+Traveling to Iceland soon and wondering what kind of weather to expect, what to wear and what to pack for Iceland in winter?
+This Iceland winter packing list (more than just clothing) will help you truly enjoy your Icelandic winter adventure.

 What kind of weather can you expect in Iceland in winter?

 I have been to Iceland twice, once in summer and once in winter.
 While this may not be common, we had a big snow storm in June, and beautiful cold dry weather with no rain or snow for seven days in a row in November.
-This is just to say that when traveling to Iceland, you have to be prepared for all kinds of weather in any season.
+So when traveling to Iceland, you have to be prepared for all kinds of weather in any season.
 This is especially the case if you cover Northern and Southern parts of the island in one trip, as the weather conditions may vary tremendously.

 Iceland enjoys a cool temperate maritime climate and it’s warmer in winter than you would expect.
-But the wind can be really hard, so it feels colder than it actually is!
+But the wind can be really hard in Iceland in winter, so it feels much colder than it actually is!
 Average temperatures in Reykjavik are around 0°C (31°F) in January, but don’t let that fool you – the wind makes it feel much colder.
 On top of that, the weather is known to change quickly and often.

 Iceland is not all covered by ice and snow in winter, but you should check the road conditions and expect the unexpected.
 Usually, you will get more rain than snow and cold northerly winds which can be very strong.